-The cherry blossoms, of course, are one of the main reasons foreign tourists visit Japan in spring time.
+The cherry blossoms, of course, are one of the main reasons foreign tourists visit Japan during the spring.
 It seems the love the Japanese have for these beautiful pink flowers has spread worldwide.
 There are many places to see the cherry blossoms all around the country and different types of cherry blossoms as well.
 The earliest type that blooms is the “Kawazu” cherry blossom.
 It blooms from early February and can be enjoyed for around a month after that.
 You can see this type of cherry blossom in the Kawazu area in Shizuoka Prefecture.

 The most popular and widespread type of cherry blossom is the “Somei Yoshino”.
 This pale pink is the type you’ll see in most cherry blossom pictures.
 The temples of Kyoto and Nara prefectures are beautiful places to see the cherry blossoms against historical backdrops.
 If you miss the late March to early April period, you can go north to see the flowers in mid to late April.
 Famous places to see the cherry blossoms in the northern region is Hirosaki city in Aomori Prefecture and the sightseeing spot of Goryokaku in Hokkaido Prefecture.